telerik/xaml-docs/controls/radchartview/axes/categoricalaxis.md

 # Categorical Axis

-The categorical axis displays a range of categories and the values that determine each category do not define an order.
+The categorical axis displays a set of categories.
+The values for each category do not define the order in which they appear.
 Here is an example of a categorical axis with a few data points.

 #### __[XAML] Example 1: Chart with categorical axis__
 {{region xaml-radchart-axes-categoricalaxis_0}}